digitalbazaar/vc/README.md

 ## Install

-- Browsers and Node.js 14+ are supported.
+- Browsers and [maintained versions of Node.js](https://nodejs.org/en/about/previous-releases) are supported.

 To install from NPM: